Frequently asked questions

 How can I get hired as a Cybersecurity professional without a degree?

 CompTIA Network+, CompTIA Security+, are the most essential certifications you will need if your new to cybersecurity.
-Here is why: There is a little-known government regulation called DOD-8570.
+Here’s why: A little-known regulation by the government is DOD-8570.
 (Technically, it has been updated to DOD-8140, but that uses the old DOD-8570 chart).
 The document states that you need to have at least one certification if you are in a job that could expose you to sensitive data.
 CompTIA Security+ usually is the minimum certification required.
-Even companies that will never work with the government are asking for this certification.
-If you get these certifications, the demand for your skills is very strong and you should have no problem getting placed.
+This certification is requested by companies even if they will not work for the government.
+You should be able to get a job if you have these certifications.

 What's next if I want to get started?

-We will start by checking your eligibility for a WIOA Grant.
-If you qualify, it might pay for this for you.
+First, let’s see if you qualify for a WIOA Grant that could pay for this for you (yes, that means it might be free if you qualify!)
 Why don’t you call right now or make an appointment for us to call you